swizzin/docs.swizzin.ltd/docs/applications/panel.md

 ## Customizing Application Settings

 Application profiles can be adjusted to your needs by editing the file `/opt/swizzin/swizzin/core/custom/profiles.py`.
-While this file is largely just variable definitions, it is Python, so be aware that indenation is extremely important.
+While this file is largely just variable definitions, it is Python, so be aware that indentation is extremely important.
 Please note, it is imperative that you do not touch the `import` definition at the top of this file.

 ### Application Definitions